top of page

 Dale Earnhardt Jr. and Tony Stewart talk in the pits before the 2004 Rolex 24 at Daytona.
 (Photo by Brian Cleary/bcpix.com)

-Jeff Gordon teamed with Jordan Taylor, Ricky Taylor and Max Angelleli win the 2017 Rolex 24 at Daytona.
+Jeff Gordon teamed with Jordan Taylor, Ricky Taylor, and Max Angelleli win the 2017 Rolex 24 at Daytona.
 (Photo by Brian Cleary/bcpix.com)

-Jeff Gordon teamed with Jordan Taylor, Ricky Taylor and Max Angelleli win the 2017 Rolex 24 at Daytona.
+Jeff Gordon teamed with Jordan Taylor, Ricky Taylor, and Max Angelleli win the 2017 Rolex 24 at Daytona.
 (Photo by Brian Cleary/bcpix.com)

-I guess a racer is a racer, and when theNASCAR season ends or a new one is ready to start, a real race car driver will always find some way to go fast!
+I guess a racer is a racer.
+When the NASCAR season ends or a new one is about to start, a real race car driver will always find a way to go fast!

 Photo Stories at BCPIX.com